Losant/losant-docs/docs/workflows/triggers/on-disconnect.md

 # Device: Disconnect Trigger

-The Device: Disconnect Trigger will trigger a workflow whenever one or more devices disconnect from the Losant Platform.
+The Device: Disconnect Trigger will trigger a workflow whenever one or more devices disconnect from the Losant Platform, via the MQTT broker or the REST API.

 ![Device Disconnect Trigger](/images/workflows/triggers/on-disconnect-trigger.png "Device Disconnect Trigger")